Irdannn/Irdannn/README.md

 - 👋 Hi, I’m @Irdannn
 - 👀 I’m interested in All about front-end developer
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning PHP Framework for better undestanding of API
 - 💞️ I’m looking to collaborate on front-end developer project
 - 📫 You can reach me by email "hallo@akuirdan.com"